Blog | Cloud Management | October 29, 2021

 the above tags could all be mapped to…

-Another tag mapping feature in CloudCheckr allows you to assign percentages to tag maps in order to divide charges based on tag values.
+Another tag mapping feature in CloudCheckr CMx allows you to assign percentages to tag maps in order to divide charges based on tag values.
 This feature can help an organization split the costs of a single resource by percentage.
 This might look something like:

 • Map 50% of the cost to Tag Key: CC_ProjectCenter, Tag Value: 1